pysat/pysat/docs/dependency.rst

                                              instruments['no_download'])
               getattr(InstTestClass, method).pytestmark.append(mark)

-Finally, the ``setup`` function under the ``TestInstruments`` class should be updated with the location of the instrument subpackage.
+Finally, the ``setup_class`` function under the ``TestInstruments`` class should be updated with the location of the instrument subpackage.
+Note that the routine uses temporary directories to store downloaded files to avoid breaking user's directory structure.

 .. code:: Python

   class TestInstruments(InstTestClass):
+      """Uses class level setup and teardown so that all tests use the same temporary directory.
+We do not want to geneate a new tempdir for each test, as the load tests need to be the same as the download tests.
+      """

-      def setup(self):
+    def setup_class(self):
-          """Runs before every method to create a clean testing setup."""
+        """Runs once before the tests to initialize the testing setup."""
+        # Make sure to use a temporary directory so that the user's setup is not
+        # altered
+        self.tempdir = tempfile.TemporaryDirectory()
+        self.saved_path = pysat.params['data_dirs']
+        pysat.params['data_dirs'] = self.tempdir.name
         # Developers for instrument libraries should update the following line
-          # to point to the location of the subpackage.
-For example,
+        # to point to their own subpackage location, e.g.,
         # self.inst_loc = mypackage.instruments
-          self.inst_loc = customLibrary.instruments
+        self.inst_loc = pysat.instruments

-      def teardown(self):
+    def teardown_class(self):
-          """Runs after every method to clean up previous testing.""" del self.inst_loc
+        """Runs once to clean up testing from this class.""" pysat.params['data_dirs'] = self.saved_path
+        self.tempdir.cleanup()
+        del self.inst_loc, self.saved_path, self.tempdir

 Testing custom analysis routines
 --------------------------------

-What if you are developing analysis routines or instruments with special functions?
-Pysat includes a series of test instrument objects that can be imported by other packages to test those functions.
+What if you are developing analysis routines or instruments with special functions?  pysat includes a series of test instrument objects that can be imported by other packages to test those functions.
 For instance, `pysatModels <https://github.com/pysat/pysatModels>`_ contains a series of routines to collect similar measurements between instruments and models.